Statement

 “If I could tell the story in words, I wouldn’t need to lug around a camera.” -Lewis Hine

-Thread Bound is a portfolio of images inspired by the historic textile industry of Greenville SC, once considered the textile capital of the world.
+Layers of Time is a portfolio of images inspired by the historic textile industry of Greenville SC, once considered the textile capital of the world.
 This series develops a new perspective of these iconic timeworn structures that speaks to all aspects of mill life, from workers to village community’s and forgotten artifacts.
 Utilizing plain cotton fabric reminiscent of what was produced in the mills during the late 1800’s and early 1900’s I fold and dismantle the fabric creating sections that act as a map with each part representing the passage of time through fading and fragmented imagery.
 I weave a story of both what is concrete and what appears ephemeral.
 By altering the surface layers in my photographs, I connect the past to the present, forging together both reality and fabrication.
 The result is a unique story of place, revealing not only what is literally left in place but what is unseen and carried in the viewer’s imagination.

 Process